Xianlai/architectural_plan_generator/README.md

-# NAR_Highrise plan:
+# Architectural Plan Generator:
-In this project, we are trying to implement an algorithm to automate the process of highrise floor plan design *(just core area for now)*.
+In this project, we are trying to implement an algorithm to automate the process of architectural plan(or part of it like an apartment or highrise core area) design.

 **Inputs:**
   1. Bounding box of floor